jnors/SiteSurveyTool/docs/privacy.md

 # Privacy & Data

-SST keeps survey data either on the device or in your own Google Drive—there is no shared backend database.
+FieldPins keeps survey data either on the device or in your own Google Drive—there is no shared backend database.

 ## Local-First Storage